genesiscommunitysuccess/docs/docs/04_front-end/01_basics/00_prerequisites.md

 You also need to have perseverance and a capacity for solving problems and seeking information independently.

-If you need to review JavaScript, we recommend reading [this introduction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
+If you need to brush up on your JavaScript, we recommend reading [this introduction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).

 If you get confused by any of the terminology we use in this section, we are providing a checklist of additional resources.
 We are not suggesting that you read diligently through all the links here (in fact, please don't).
 But it is a useful point of reference where you can take time out to explore some specific areas; you can then come back and follow things more easily.